 - B.) Tighten the element with an element wrench until it is snug, then tighten for 1/4 turn more. - C.) Secure the red and black wires onto the top of the heating element.
 Use the two screws that you removed earlier.
-Proceed to step 8. - 8 expelled from the heater and pipes.
-If a T&P valve is installed, operate it manually several times to allow any trapped air to escape.
+Proceed to step 8. - 8 Turn on the WATER supply to the heater. - Turn on a nearby hot water faucet to fill the heater with water.
+Continue until all air has been expelled from the heater and pipes.
+If a T&P valve is installed, operate it manually several times to allow any trapped air to escape. - Check for water leaks.
+Correct any leaks that are found.